Financial-Times/origami-website/_specification-v1/sass.md

 ## Sass Includes

-If a component contains SCSS files other than the main file listed in `bower.json`:
+If a component contains SCSS files other than the root `main.scss` file:

 - Files for import **must** be prefixed with an underscore, to [indicate privacy](#private-sass).
 - All import statements **must** be imported before any other Sass.
-- All import statements **should** be in the components’s main file.
+- All import statements **should** be in the components’s `main.scss` file.
 - Sass variables, mixins, and functions **should** be in their own files.

 ## Sass Variables